Welcome to this year’s Turtle Festival. This two-days will be one of the most memorable in your life.

 Thank you for sharing your love with us!

 “Witnessing a baby turtle coming out of the egg and then finding its way to the sea by those baby steps, is an unforgettable moment!”

-Anjarle is a small port village nestled on the coastline of Ratnagiri District which is famous for its 2 km long stretch of white sand surrounded with Palm Trees, Kadyavarcha Ganpati and Konkani lifestyle.
-After the ongoing conservation taken at Velas, an initiative was taken by Village Gram Panchayat, Sahyadri Nisargamitra, Kasav Mitra Mandal-Anjarle, Nirmal Sagar Tat Abhiyan and Maharashtra Forest department to conserve Olive Ridley Turtle by protecting their eggs which are found at Anjarle shoreline.
+Anjarle is a small port village nestled on the coastline of Ratnagiri district which is famous for its 2 km long stretch of white sand surrounded with palm trees, Kadyavarcha Ganpati temple and Konkani lifestyle.
+After the ongoing conservation taken at Velas, an initiative was taken by Anjarle Gram panchayat, Sahyadri Nisarga Mitra, Kasav Mitra Mandal-Anjarle, Nirmal Sagar Tat Abhiyan and Maharashtra forest department to conserve Olive Ridley Turtle by protecting their eggs which are found at Anjarle shoreline.

 Anjarle Turtle Festival